 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percent of short-term stay residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of autonomy with activities of daily living usually correlates with better rehabilitation services.

 Nearby Hospitals